6 MYTHS about Hammerglass – that we want to dispel

 Myths about Hammerglass – We clarify

-At Hammerglass, we believe in clearing up misconceptions and getting the facts straight.
-Old beliefs and outdated information can be a hindrance, especially when it comes to innovation, safety and durability.
-Below, we'll break down the most persistent myths about Hammerglass to give you a clear picture of the unique properties and benefits of this material.
+At Hammerglass, we place great importance on clearing up misunderstandings and establishing clear facts.
+Old beliefs and outdated information can be detrimental, especially when it comes to innovation, safety, and durability.
+Below, we dispel the most persistent myths about Hammerglass to provide you with a clear picture of the unique properties and benefits of this material.

 Myth 1: Hammerglass yellows over time

-fact: NO. Hammerglass remains clear and does not yellow.
-While older polycarbonate variants did indeed show yellowing, Hammerglass is an exception thanks to its advanced coating and nanotechnology treatment.
-The smooth silicon dioxide surface offers 99.96% UV protection, which prevents yellowing.
+Fact: NO. Hammerglass remains clear and does not yellow.
+While older polycarbonate variants did show yellowing, Hammerglass is an exception due to its advanced coating and nanotechnology treatment.
+The smooth silicon dioxide surface offers UV protection of 99.96%, which prevents yellowing.

-fact: NO Hammerglass's unique, smooth surface maintains its clarity even after cleaning.
-It is resistant to common cleaning agents, so dirt and smudges can be easily removed without affecting its transparency.
+Fact: NO The unique, smooth surface of Hammerglass retains its clarity even after cleaning.
+It is resistant to commercial cleaning agents, allowing dirt and smudges to be easily removed without affecting transparency.

-fact: NO Hammerglass is self-extinguishing, meaning if it is ignited it will extinguish itself, making it a safe choice for fire protection.
+Fact: NO Hammerglass is self-extinguishing.
+If it catches fire, it will extinguish itself, making it a safe choice in terms of fire protection.

 Myth 5: Hammerglass is comparable to acrylic plastic

-fact: NO Hammerglass is also very different from acrylic plastics.
-It does not burn, is resistant to solvents and does not break when impacted.
-Although acrylic is easier to thermoform, Hammerglass retains its advantages even when subjected to special thermal deformation processes.
+Fact: NO Hammerglass also differs significantly from acrylic plastics.
+It does not burn, is resistant to solvents, and does not break upon impact.
+While acrylic is easier to thermally deform, Hammerglass retains its advantages even during special thermal deformation processes.

 Myth 6: Hammerglass scratches just as easily as any other plastic

-If you have any further questions or require detailed information, please INTECH-ICS AG (Representative Switzerland and Austria) will be happy to assist you.
-Here goes it to customer service and here to the Hammerglass products.
+If you have further questions or need detailed information, INTECH-ICS AG (representative for Switzerland and Austria) is at your disposal.
+Here you can go to customer service and here for Hammerglass products.